 Telecoms line of sight testing by UAV drones will only grow with the demand for greater coverage for mobile phone and mobile broadband.
 With 4G mobile phone signals and rural broadband links increasing the demand for new site development continues.

-Conventional telecoms line of sight testing techniques would involve using mobile elevated work platforms (MEWP) or portable extendable poles which only have a limited height capabilities.
+Conventional telecoms line of sight testing techniques would involve using mobile elevated work platforms (MEWP) or portable extendable poles which have limited height capabilities.
 Both of these options also have limitations on access particularly in off road and remote hillside locations.
 The use of MEWP’s in urban environments also can have issues with temporary planning permission or road closures.

 Whilst onsite should a better location be nominated by the survey and radio planners the drone can easily be re-deployed to prove the telecoms line of sight for network coverage as well microwave link capabilities.
 The UAV can also be launched to look down specific bearings to prove line of sight for microwave inter tower connections, especially in densely wooded areas that have proven to be difficult with conventional techniques.